 - An insight into ‘work ethic’;

-- The placement can be included on future CVs, college and university applications.
+- The placement can be included on future CVs, employment, apprenticeships and university applications.

-Work experience formally takes place during the Autumn term of Year 11 and Year 13.
+Work experience formally takes place during the Summer term of year 12.
 The earlier students can arrange their work experience the better as it will ensure that they secure placements that are more relevant to them.

 Brine Leas School has built up a list of local employers that regularly support our students with work experience.
 Their details can be accessed through our Work Related Learning Team.
 However, there may be links through family and friends that you may find useful as self-placement has proven successful in providing a quality experience.